TheThingsNetwork/lorawan-stack/doc/content/guides/downlink-queue-ops/_index.md

 ---

-The Things Stack keeps a queue of downlink messages per device.
+{{% tts %}} keeps a queue of downlink messages per device.
 Applications can keep pushing downlink messages or replace the queue with a list of downlink messages.

 You can schedule downlink using the CLI, MQTT or HTTP webhooks.